AllyYL/casestudy/src/projects/bloom.md

 <span class="title">Discovery</span><br>
 To find out, I conducted <strong>interviews across the fashion pipeline</strong>:
 <ul>
-    <li>An in-house designer at Burberry shared that their workflow is highly conversational and image-first.
+    <li>An in-house designer at Burberry shared that their workflow is highly conversational.
-    <li>A factory technician walked me through 8 rounds of revisions, often communicated through a mix of annotated videos and text.
+    <li>A factory technician walked me through 8 rounds of revisions for a single garment.
 Iteration is high-volume and deeply contextual.
-    <li>An independent designer emphasized the need to get the big picture down first before bringing in a $200/hr pattern maker.
+    <li>An independent designer emphasized the need to get the big picture down before bringing in a $200/hr pattern maker.
 Speed and rough outlines are more valuable early on than perfection.
 </ul>
 <br>